floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 You can use Signals to:

-* run an aggregaton periodically on the logs index that counts the amount of errors in the last 5 minutes
+* run an aggregation periodically on the logs index that counts the amount of errors in the last 5 minutes
 * implement a condition that checks whether the error level is above a certain threshold
 * if the condition is met, send out notifications via Email or Slack to inform your DevOps team.

 ## Audit logging example

-Asume you use the [Search Guard audit log feature](audit-logging-compliance) and want to be able to detect brute-force attempts to your cluster.
+Assume you use the [Search Guard audit log feature](audit-logging-compliance) and want to be able to detect brute-force attempts to your cluster.

 You can use Signals to